Breed Spotlight: The Legbar

 Plenty of Personality

 Legbars are chatty, active, very curious, and remarkable foragers.
 The Legbar typically sports a small, slicked back crest of feathers on the top of the head.
 Interestingly, the Legbar hens tend to develop spurs also, although notably smaller than the roosters’.
 Legbar hens can go broody and are great mothers.
 Hens lay an average of 3 to 4 eggs each week.
 The eggs are a pale to medium sky blue color and are medium in size.
-Because of their large single comb, they do best in places that experience extreme winter weather due to the risk of frostbite.
+Because of their large single comb, they do best in places that do not experience extreme winter weather due to the risk of frostbite.

 Consider adding a few Cream Legbar chickens to your flock if you want those beautiful sky blue eggs.
 The roosters are absolutely stunning with gold hackles and barring in the body and tail.
 Both genders are fun to watch forage and chat with the rest of the flock.